-Many people don’t leave the dentist with a smile on their face for one reason – their bill.
-It’s not reassuring to find that the work done on your mouth is going to put a hole in your pocket when you thought it would be covered by your insurance.
-In today’s fast paced world, we have too many things to worry about – sometimes we just want the bottom line.
-So we’d like to give you a little guidance on what is (typically) covered on your dental plan and what’s not.
+Many people don’t leave the dentist with a smile on their face for one big reason – their bill.
+It’s not fun to find that the work done on your mouth is going to put a hole in your pocket, especially when you thought it would be covered by your insurance.
+We have too many things to worry about and sometimes we just want the bottom line.
+So here is a little guidance on what is (typically) covered on your dental plan and what’s not.

 Types of Dental Care